kunalburgul/NLP_Chatbot/README.md

 # NLP_Chatbot
-Built a deep neural network that functions as part of an end-to-end machine translation pipeline
+Building a deep neural network that functions as part of an end-to-end machine translation pipeline